QKhosro/Khosro-OS/README.md

 Welcome to the my first project

-This is a project that I began for tested my experience on Githgub
+This is a project that I create for tested my experience on Githgub

    *** KHosro ***